Marton, Shropshire

-Marton, also known as Marton-in-Chirbury, is a small village in Shropshire, England, 8 km southeast of Welshpool.
+Marton, also known as Marton-in-Chirbury, is a small village in Shropshire, England, 8 km southeast of Welshpool, and has a nearby lake called Marton Pool.
 There is another Marton in Shropshire, near Baschurch, at OS grid reference SJ443239, which also has a nearby Marton Pool.

 Marton forms part of the civil parish of Chirbury with Brompton, and Marton is a parish ward within that parish, returning 3 councillors.

 The B4386 road (which runs between Montgomery and Shrewsbury) passes through the village.
 The border with Powys is close by.

 There are two public houses in the Marton area: the Lowfield Inn (outside the village towards Shrewsbury) and the Sun Inn (within the village).
 Opposite the Sun Inn is a convenience store.
 There is an Anglican church dedicated to St Mark, and a nonconformist chapel built in 1829 as 'Independent' (later known as Congregationalist).
 By the chapel is the village hall.

 Marton Pool is a body of water near the village, which is the source of the Rea Brook.
 It is a Site of Special Scientific Interest.
 The village's name derives from mere + ton.
 The lake is fed mainly by the Lowerfield Brook on the north side.
 The Rea Brook exits at the east through a sluice, which is in disrepair.
 At the southwest is a drainage ditch leading from a blocked culvert under a road; this point is about 2m higher than the lake; another ditch flows southwest from the same point; on maps, this gives the false impression of the lake flowing into a tributary of the Aylesford Brook.